Photo of a snowman on a beach

 Amsterdam

-If you want to cruise from the UK, most cruise ships will travel to the Canary Islands or the Mediterranean for Christmas.
-Some go to colder places such as Norway, Amsterdam or Belgium.
 If you do book a cruise from the UK, keep in mind that the weather can be unpredictable.
 Whilst the Canaries are often warm, the Western Mediterranean can be cold and wet during winter months.
 The Bay of Biscay can be very rough at this time of the year, as I’ve been unfortunate enough to witness more than once!
 There is also a heightened risk of ships aborting ports, particularly in Belgium and Amsterdam.
-This is often due to adverse weather conditions.
+This is often because of adverse weather conditions.

 Mount Teide, Tenerife